Does Microblading or machine shading ruin your natural eyebrows?

 While creating the perfect brow, beauticians tout microblading as the semi-permanent makeup solution.
 However, this is a procedure that can go wrong.
 Microblading has several drawbacks including following:

 The most serious of which is that the procedure cuts the skin to deposit the pigment.
 Infection and scar tissue can occur when a wound is made on the skin.

-If you get microblading, you’ll have to get touch-ups for the rest of your life because it only lasts a couple of months.
-The repeated cutting of the skin causes permanent damage and may even kill the hair follicles you already have.
+If you get microblading, you’ll have to get touch-ups constantly because it only lasts a couple of months.
+The repeated cutting of the skin causes permanent damage and may even affect the hair follicles you already have.
 There is no way to reverse the effects of this kind of injury on your skin.
-You’ll have to deal with a scarred face for the rest of your life.
+You’ll have to deal with scarring of the tissues.

 Because microblading is a hand-operated procedure, your results are entirely dependent on the person’s skills performing the procedure.
 It’s possible that hiring an inexperienced person will lead to disastrous outcomes.
 When microblading goes wrong, it’s easy to find examples of it on the internet.
 Nevertheless, even with the best technicians, permanent scarring from microblading is inevitable.

 Light scarring may be left behind, especially if you’ve had previous procedures done before digital machines became common.
 Although you can certainly let your treated brows fade over time to reveal your natural eyebrows look, you may find that older procedures have left their mark, even though you won’t experience inhibited or lessened hair growth.